Before we begin our adventure in the woods, familiarize yourself with your environment!

 10am – 1pm

 In order to keep participants safe, there is no vehicle driving (mutant vehicle exempt) after dark.
 Arrivals after 8pm will be directed to parking until the following morning.
-You may walk in your items from there or there camp out there for the night.
+You may walk in your items from there or camp there for the night.

 There is no entry outside of gate hours.